Build process for my main girl, Yang Xiao Long, from Rooster Teeth’s web series RWBY! She’s hands-down my favorite cosplay to wear, it’s so easy to

 - White butt cape: Should be the same width as your brown skirt.
 The shortest part on your left side is two inches longer than your brown skirt, and it should slant down around your right until it touches the top of your leggings.
 Tack it on the underside of your brown skirt an inch or so from the top.
 ALWAYS cut it too long, you can shorten it if needed!

 - Belt: All of the above attached to a leather belt via Velcro, which worked well until about a year later when the belt side of the Velcro started coming loose.
 I am the lame sauce and didn’t do the pouch.

 - Leggings: Cut off the arms of an orange long-sleeved shirt and just pull them up.
 Easy peasy!
 In retrospect though, I would probably just buy orange thigh-highs.
 For the leg tie, just cut a strip of grey fabric (or purple, there’s debate on the color) maybe 24-30″.

-- Tank Top: Grabbed a yellow one at the thrift store, cut off the bottom half, drew on her emblem with a black fabric paint marker, and VOILA!
+- Tank Top: Grab a yellow one at the thrift store, cut off the bottom half, draw on her emblem with a black fabric paint marker, and VOILA!
 24k Magic.

-- Scarf: This is a simple one to just follow a pattern for, try this one: .
-Also, knits are the devil when trying to sew and they can all go die in a hole.
+- Scarf: This is a simple one to just follow a pattern for, try this one.
+Also, knits are the devil and they can all go die in a hole.
 Just say no.

 Ember Celica (Gauntlets):